Skip to main content

 1. Select the Resources tab and click Edit.

-You don't need to configure a resource for every environment.
-Keep in mind that you cannot switch to an environment while editing an app if it hasn't been configured with a resource that is referenced by the app.
+You don't need to configure a resource for every resource environment.
+Keep in mind that you cannot switch to an resource environment while editing an app if it hasn't been configured with a resource that is referenced by the app.

 Configuring environment resources

-Configure permissions
+Configure per-environment permissions

-Admins can configure different access levels to environment resources from Settings > Permissions.
+Admins for organizations on the Business or Enterprise plan can configure different access levels to resources from Settings > Permissions.
 Learn more in the permission groups documentation.

-Switch environments
+Switch resource environments

-You can access resource settings and configure them for other environments by clicking Edit in the Resource field of a query.
+You can access resource settings and configure them for other resource environments by clicking Edit in the Resource field of a query.

 Use specific environments across apps

-Retool saves your most recently selected environment to your browser cache and automatically uses it the next time you open an app.
+Retool saves your most recently selected resource environment to your browser cache and automatically uses it the next time you open an app.
 For example, if you switch to a staging environment in one app, the next app you open automatically uses the same staging environment.

 You can link directly to a Retool app and include the _environment URL query parameter to automatically open it with a specified environment.

-Reference the selected environment
+Reference the selected resource environment

-The retoolContext object contains the environment property that corresponds to the name of the environment currently in use.
-Use {{ retoolContext.environment }} to reference this anywhere you need to surface the environment in your app.
+The retoolContext object contains the environment property that corresponds to the name of the resource environment currently in use.
+Use {{ retoolContext.environment }} to reference this anywhere you need to surface the resource environment in your app.